Rockwynn/staging.rockwynnwebdesign.ca/site/content/pages/1.about/index.md

   - "I hope one day I love something the way women in commercials love yogurt"
   - "I’m not smart.
 I just wear glasses."
 ---
 My name is Niles Peppertrout.
-I am a relatively new Park Ranger working at Redwood Nation Park with a background in Applied Harry Potter Sciences from [Frostburg University](http://frostburg.edu).
+I am a relatively new Park Ranger working at rockwynn Nation Park with a background in Applied Harry Potter Sciences from [Frostburg University](http://frostburg.edu).
 I've always loved the outdoors but never dreamed I'd get paid to wander them.
 [Join me on my adventure](/blog)!

 ![Me](/assets/img/me.jpg)